modxcms/evolution/assets/snippets/ajaxSearch/ajaxSearch_readme.txt

       &asLog=`1:1:500` means that 500 failed search requests possibly commented by the end user could be stored in the ajaxSearch_log table

-      The ajaxSearch_log table is created as soon as asLog is used for the first time.
-      So you could remove this table without impacts.

 ---- &tplComment
         chunk to style comment form